blaztted/blaztted/README.md

 Frontend Developer
 ------------------

-I am a frontend developer currently freelancing, who has recently discovered a passion for React.
+I am a frontend developer currently freelancing, who has recently discovered a passion for Three.js!

 * 🌍  I'm based in London & Lisbon
 * 🖥️  See my portfolio at [HERE :)](http://react-portfolio-bruno.netlify.app/)